-- Sent updated First Written Offer (FWO) package to Willowbend. - Staff reviewing potential new pole locations and providing feedback to the design team. - Commencement of appraisal for KB Homes. - Working with property owners for Segment 3 and 4 to enable potholing. - Reviewing parcel acquisition options for Marchese parcel with SCVWD.
-Working with City of San Jose and Diridon Hospitality to finalize design.
-Met with Diridon
+- Negotiations with Willowbend Apartments are ongoing. - Staff reviewing potential new pole locations and providing feedback to the design team. - Preparation of First Written Offer package for KB Homes. - Working with property owners for Segment 3 and 4 to enable potholing. - Reviewing parcel acquisition options for Marchese parcel with SCVWD.

-Hospitality and we are moving forward with redesign.
-Follow up conference calls with Diridon Hospitality.

-- Actively working with SVP to de-energize and install foundations. - Met with new property owner at former Tripp parcel to resolve an encroachment in JPB right of way. - Staff is actively working with PG&E and VTA to gain access to their properties for potholing. - Finalizing appraisal map for Britannia Gateway. - Working with UPRR on encroachment permit and/or easement.
+- Working with City of San Jose and Diridon Hospitality to finalize design.
+Met with Diridon Hospitality and we are moving forward with redesign.
+Follow up conference calls with Diridon Hospitality. - Actively working with SVP to de-energize and install foundations. - Resolved encroachment issue and installed foundations on the Tripp parcel. - Staff is actively working with PG&E and VTA to gain access to their properties for potholing.
+Finalizing appraisal map for PG&E property. - Finalizing appraisal map for Britannia Gateway. - Working with UPRR on encroachment permit and/or easement.

-- Continue to negotiate for all open parcels. - Obtain encroachment permit from SCVWD. - Meet with property owner for Phan parcel to update legal descriptions and deeds for the modified design. - Continue to coordinate with SVP, VTA and SCVWD options for foundation installations. - Finalize design for Diridon Hospitality. - Work with City of San Jose to resolve underlying street interests. - Present updated appraisal maps to PG&E for their approval regarding the Britannia Gateway parcel. - Continue to work with Segment 3 and 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.
+- Continue to negotiate for all open parcels. - Review the acquisition of the Marchese parcel with SCVWD. - Confirm new acquisition associated with the Stephens parcel.
+The Design Builder identified a potential modified acquisition. - Continue to coordinate with SVP, VTA and SCVWD options for foundation installations. - Finalize design for Diridon Hospitality. - Work with City of San Jose to resolve underlying street interests. - Present updated appraisal maps to PG&E for their approval regarding the Britannia Gateway parcel. - Continue to work with Segment 3 and 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.